fairlearn/fairlearn/docs/quickstart.rst

     Unknown            0.574576
     Name: accuracy_score, dtype: float64

-Note that above, because the outcome variable exhibits label imbalance, we set the threshold for triggering a positive prediction lower (to a probability of 0.1 or greater).
+Note that our decision threshold for positive predictions is 0.1.
 In practice, this threshold would be driven by risk or capacity considerations.
 For this example, we set the threshold based on the risk of readmission.
 The threshold of 0.1 corresponds to saying that a